Trackball

 A trackball controller for the Philips CD-i media console.
 Image courtesy of Evan Amos.

-If we a physical trackball, we can devise a very natural input system for a 3D renderer: as the user rotates the trackball, the 3D model rotates in the exact same way.
+If we have hardware with a physical trackball, we can devise a very natural input system for a 3D renderer: as the user rotates the trackball, the 3D model rotates in the exact same way.
 However, we don't need a physical trackball.
 We can pretend there's a virtual and invisible one filling the renderer's viewport, like this:

 A virtual trackball abstraction is handy to have in a graphics library.
 Let's examine its state and behaviors so that we can build our own.